-Lovett Dental does not perform teeth extractions in TX without knowing no other options exist to save your tooth.
+Lovett Dental does not perform teeth extractions without knowing no other options exist to save your tooth.
 The first step to diagnosing a need for extraction is thoroughly examining your mouth, teeth, and gums.
 Your dentist uses dental X-rays and years of experience to make this decision.
-When you cannot avoid the procedure, your dentist ensures you feel as little discomfort as possible.
+When you cannot avoid the procedure, your dentist ensures you feel an as little discomfort as possible.

 After your teeth extractions, you must heal before restorations take place.
-The time required for this healing depends on the type of extraction and other factors.
-Before removing your existing tooth, your dentist talks to you about your restoration options, steps involved, and how long you can expect the recovery to take.
+The time required for this healing depends on the extraction and other factors.
+Before removing your existing tooth, your dentist talks to you about your restoration options, the steps involved, and how long you can expect the recovery to take.

-Other key Texas dental services we provide include:
+Other key dental services we provide include:

 Everyone at Lovett Dental wants you to love your smile and how we care for it.
 Contact Lovett Dental today at 832.990.8754, or contact us online to schedule your next visit.
-Get the answers you need to your teeth extractions in TX questions, as well as for other types of dental procedures.
+Get the answers you need to your teeth extractions questions, as well as for other types of dental procedures.